RoyGeagea/aws-dynamic-website/readme.md

 6) With the route table created, select it from the list and choose the "Subnet associations" tab.
 7) Click on "Edit subnet associations" and select the <b>Private App Subnet AZ1</b> and <b>Private Data Subnet AZ1</b>
 8) Save the changes to associate the route table with the private subnets in AZ1.
+9) Then add route for destination <b>0.0.0.0/0</b> to target the NAT Gateway
-9) Repeat the steps for private subnets in AZ2 (refer to the architecture graph attached at the beginning of the article)
+10) Repeat the steps for private subnets in AZ2 (refer to the architecture graph attached at the beginning of the article)

 ### 10- Create the security groups
 Properly configuring security groups is crucial to maintain the security and integrity of your AWS VPC.
 In this section, I will guide you through the steps to create and configure security groups for various components within your infrastructure.